How To Open A Craft Distillery

 There’s just one problem: roughly 60% of bottle sales are attributed to only 2% of distillers.
 But this inequitable disproportion of sales is changing, making it incredibly feasible for new, small-scale craft distilleries to be successful.

 Just as the distillery industry as a whole has been experiencing growth, so has the craft distillery industry.
-While there’s no exact production requirement in order to be considered a craft distillery, the consensus is that if you produce less than 50,000 gallons a year and source most of your ingredients locally, you’re a craft distillery.
+While there’s no exact production requirement to be considered a craft distillery, the consensus is that if you produce less than 50,000 gallons a year and source most of your ingredients locally, you’re a craft distillery.
 According to the American Craft Spirits Association, sales volume for craft distillers has increased 18.5% from last year and there are 20% more craft distilleries today than there was last year.

 So what’s driving this sudden growth for smaller craft distillers?
 Premiumization.
 Premiumization is the idea that consumers are willing to pay a higher price for premium products.
 This is the same concept that drove the craft beer industry boon.
-Consumers are willing to spend more money on something that’s not mass-produced or “craft”.
-Thanks to this trend, a new brewery is opening up almost every hour, and now, a new craft distillery is opening roughly every day.
+Consumers are willing to spend more money on something that’s not mass-produced or “craft.”
+Thanks to this trend, a new brewery is opening up almost every hour, and now, a new craft distillery is opening roughly every other day.

 And if that wasn’t good enough news, thanks to this growth and renewed attention on the industry, legislation is following suit.
 A 2017 tax overhaul gave smaller craft distilleries some much-needed tax relief.
 Tax rates for liquor producers have dropped from $13.50 to $2.70 per gallon (for the first 100,000 gallons produced or imported).
 This tax reduction allows smaller craft distilleries to retain more of their income and compete against large corporations and mass-producing distillers.